georgiadisc/flutter_reasonable_colors/README.md

 # flutter_reasonable_colors

-This is a Flutter package for the open-source color system Reasonable Colors, made by Matthew Howell.
+Reasonable Colors is an open-source color system that makes it easy to build accessible, nice-looking color palettes.

 ## Features